phundament/app/README.md

 cd phundament-app-SHA1
 ```

-Get the packages with composer
+Get the packages with composer, note: if you want to install for MySQL, you have to update your config first.

 ```
 php composer.phar install